Kratom is confusing.

 According to some people, it’s a miracle.

-Other people–including the feds, a few senators, and a grieving mother or two–say it’s dangerous and want it banned at the federal level.
+Other people–including the feds, a few senators, and a grieving mother or two–say it’s a dangerous substance and want to see it banned for good.

 And then of course, there’s the not-so-hidden interest of pharmaceutical companies, who see Kratom as a competitor for the opiods they’re pushing on people and would rather have it not be an option.

 Unfortunately, there’s a distinct lack of accurate information about what Kratom really is, how it works, what it’s capable of, and whether or not it’s dangerous.

 Just run a quick Google search and you’ll find everything from “this stuff will kill you” to “it’s completely harmless”.
 So who’s right?!